-UH Parma Medical Center
+UH Parma Medical Center in Parma, OH

 For more than 50 years, University Hospitals Parma Medical Center has been serving the health care needs of the residents of Parma, Brooklyn, Seven Hills, North Royalton and surrounding communities.

-This 332-bed full-service hospital employs 2,000 Northeast Ohio residents, including more than 500 physicians trained in more than 30 specialties.
-This include experts in emergency medicine, heart and vascular, cancer, bariatric surgery, pain management and rehabilitation.
+This 332-bed full-service community hospital employs 2,000 Northeast Ohio residents, including more than 500 physicians trained in more than 30 specialties.
+This includes experts in emergency medicine, heart and vascular, cancer, bariatric surgery, pain management and rehabilitation.
 UH Parma Medical Center has also received national recognition for our orthopedics program and cardiovascular outcomes.